naturalis/trait-organismal-ungulates/terms/terms.md

 ## HeadOrnaments
-- Whether there is a sexual dimorphism in head ornaments.
-The species were defined as (1) there is no sexual dimorphism in head ornaments or (2) there is a sexual dimorphism in head ornaments
+- Whether there is a sexual dimorphism in head ornaments (Binary switch).
+The species were defined as (0) there is no sexual dimorphism in head ornaments or (1) there is a sexual dimorphism in head ornaments
 #### _Sexual dimorphism_
 #### _No sexual dimorphism_
 - Manually collected